 Head Coach: Scott Smedley

 Fall Season – (1) Local Competition @ Spring Valley YMCA in mid September.
-(2) Eastern Fall Sectional @ Desales University on Sunday, October 4th.
-(3) Fall Festival @ Villanova University on November 6-8th.
+(2) Eastern Fall Sectional in October.
+(3) Fall Festival @ Villanova University in November.

 Equipment: We will provide all the required equipment.